abdullahsaif/daily-activity/README.md

 Updated from web - Octobor 07 Updated from web - Octobor 07 Updated from web - Octobor 07 Updated from web - Octobor 07 Updated from web - Octobor 07 Updated from web - Octobor 07
 Updated from web - Octobor 08 Updated from web - Octobor 08 Updated from web - Octobor 08 Updated from web - Octobor 08 Updated from web - Octobor 08 Updated from web - Octobor 08
 Updated from web - Octobor 09 Updated from web - Octobor 09 Updated from web - Octobor 09 Updated from web - Octobor 09 Updated from web - Octobor 09 Updated from web - Octobor 09
-Updated from web - Octobor 10 Updated from web - Octobor 10 Updated from web - Octobor 10 Updated from web - Octobor 10 Updated from web - Octobor 10
+Updated from web - Octobor 10 Updated from web - Octobor 10 Updated from web - Octobor 10 Updated from web - Octobor 10 Updated from web - Octobor 10 Updated from web - Octobor 10